 PoE (the network cable kind!) isn’t the most popular of technologies right now, but it’s something which could improve more complicated smart home setups a fair bit so I wanted to talk about it in more detail here.

 You can easily introduce power over Ethernet into your home network by using a PoE injector.
-This can take the form of a simple plug-in device which accepts a single unpowered Ethernet cable (the input), then has a powered (output) cable, or it can be a network switch with PoE support.
+This can take the form of a simple plug-in device which accepts a single unpowered Ethernet (the input) cable, then has a powered (output) cable, or it can be a network switch with PoE support.

 How exactly does PoE work (technically)?